BeardyDeveloper/Bugloos-Test/README.md

 # Edule website

-Participate online courses in various fields Ability to save courses for reuse(rewatch)
+Participate online courses in various fields Ability to save courses for rewatch

 ## How To Use

-To setting up and show stories
+setting up and show stories

 ```bash
   yarn storybook
 ```

-To start project
+start project

 ```bash
   yarn start